KazakovDenis/useful/README.md

-# useful
+# The repository for everything useful

-Collecting any useful
+  - Configuration files
+  - Application templates
+  - Scripts